Devi-Deepika/Personal-Portfolio/README.md

 # 🌐 Personal Portfolio — Devi Deepika

 Welcome to my personal portfolio repository!
-This is a simple **responsive portfolio website** built with **HTML, CSS, and JavaScript** to showcase my professional journey, technical expertise, and projects.
+This is a simple **portfolio website** built with **HTML, CSS, and JavaScript** to showcase my professional journey, technical expertise, and projects.

 ---